Uber “Express Pool” offers the cheapest fare if you’ll walk a little

 They confirmed this is currently a very small pilot program testing in certain neighborhoods of Boston and San Francisco.
 But if the pilots prove popular, Uber Pool Express could expand to more markets.

 Back in July 2015, I wrote that Uber should tell people where to get picked up nearby, and offer small discounts if they’re willing to walk.
 Soon after the company began testing “Suggested Pickup Points” to make small route optimizations, but without a discount.
+Later that year Uber tested “Smart Routes” that reduced your fare for setting your pickup along a main artery.
+That was around the time that Lyft killed off its Express Pool-style Hotspots feature.

 Uber quietly started testing a different feature with the same “Express POOL” name in May 2017, but it received no press attention.
 At the time, you’d schedule your ride up to hours ahead of time, and then get a cheaper fare after a short walk.
 The recently revamped version Uber just implemented is on-demand like the rest of Uber.
 There’s still the separate option to schedule an UberX, Black, or SUV ahead of time for full price.